awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 **Note**
 If you copy a snapshot and encrypt it to a new CMK, a complete \(non\-incremental\) copy is always created, resulting in additional delay and storage costs\.

 In a related scenario, you can choose to apply new encryption parameters to a copy of a snapshot that has been shared with you\.
 By default, the copy is encrypted with a CMK shared by the snapshot's owner\.
 However, we recommend that you create a copy of the shared snapshot using a different CMK that you control\.
 This protects your access to the volume if the original CMK is compromised, or if the owner revokes the CMK for any reason\.
-For more information, see [Encryption and Snapshot Copying](ebs-copy-snapshot.md#creating-encrypted-snapshots)\.
+For more information, see [Encryption and snapshot copying](ebs-copy-snapshot.md#creating-encrypted-snapshots)\.

 ### Migrate data between encrypted and unencrypted volumes<a name="migrate-data-encrypted-unencrypted"></a>